Learning Objectives

 T: Temperature [K]

-D0: Pre-exponential factor of diffusion coefficient [m²/s]
+D0: Pre-exponential factor of the diffusion coefficient [m²/s]

 Q: Activation energy [J/mol]

-gamma: Interface energy [J/m²]
+gamma: Interfacial energy [J/m²]

 ce: Equilibrium concentration